lampubolep/Chiper-Python/README.md

-# Chiper Python
+# Cipher Python

-Simple chiper generator using Python.
+Simple cipher generator using Python.
 A little improvement from Geeks for Geeks article, you can read it here: https://www.geeksforgeeks.org/caesar-cipher-in-cryptography/